Where Old Laie comes to life – as will you.

 Tourists at Nona's Thread

 The hukilau became a popular, impromptu luau experience for visitors in the 1940s and 1950s.
 They would come to Laie, watch the netting of fish, then enjoy the feast and music with community members on the beach.
 The experience was so enjoyable, it led to a catchy tune, The Hukilau Song, composed in 1948. (“Oh, we’re going to a hukilau, a huki, huki, huki huki, hukilau.
 Everybody loves a hukilau, where the laulau is the kau kau at the big lü‘au…”).
-That popular beachside experience eventually transitioned into the Polynesian Cultural Center.
+That popular beachside experience eventually transitioned into the Polynesian Cultural Center.:

 The Hukilau Marketplace is the newest addition to Oahu’s #1 paid attraction, the Polynesian Cultural Center, where you can discover firsthand the native lifestyles and habitats of six Pacific isle cultures. fake rolex cellini